History of Albanian football: 1991 Mediterranean Games

 Albania would compete for the first time ever at this competition in Football at the 1991 Mediterranean Games were they were drawn in Group B against the hosts Greece and Algeria.
 Despite losing against Greece 5-0 the Albanians were able to record their first win against Algeria 2-1 despite that Albania missed the next thase.
 Finishing the Tournament in 6th Place.
 So far Albania's best finish at the Mediterranean Games in the Football history for Albania.

 1997 Mediterranean Games

 Albania's second participation came 6 years later were they faced Italy and FR Yugoslavia.
-This time Albania had less success, as they lost both Matches against FR Yugoslavia with 1-3 despite an goal from Erjon Bogdani.
-Followed by an loss against Italy goalless with 0-4 finishing last in the Group.
+This time Albania had less success, as they lost both matches against FR Yugoslavia with 1-3 despite a goal from Erjon Bogdani.
+Followed by a loss against Italy goalless with 0-4 finishing last in the Group.
 Caming only 11th in the Tournament.